-Uganda is a country gifted by nature.
-Lush tropical forests, endless hills and imposing mountains along with a wide array of wildlife and sunny weather are some of the attractions that make this small gem a fantastic destination for tourists.
-Because whether you’re a birder, outdoorsy, an adrenaline junkie or a foodie, there’s something to fulfill your desires.
 No wonder Winston Churchill dubbed it “the pearl of Africa” during his 1907 visit to the country.
-For a full picture of why the country is worth a visit, here are the 52 reasons why you should visit Uganda:
+For a full picture of why the country is worth a visit, here are my 52 reasons why you should visit Uganda!

 52 Reasons to Visit Uganda

-If you didn’t know, River Nile is the longest river in the world flowing through 11 African countries.
+If you didn’t know, River Nile is the longest river in the world and flows through 11 African countries.
 So, visiting its source is quite a big deal.
-The source is found in Jinja, a town that’s about an hour away from the capital city – Kampala on a good traffic day.
+The source is found in Jinja.
+The town is about an hour away from the capital city of Kampala on a good traffic day.
 You can take photos next to a plaque marking the spot for bragging rights that you visited the source of the longest river in the world.

 - Climb Mt.
 Rwenzori

-This snow-peaked mountain in a tropical country is an enigma in its self.
-A hike to the Margherita peak – the third highest peak in Africa takes you through green forests with everlasting flowers, butterflies and birds that give the mountain a ‘La La land’ feel.
+This snow-peaked mountain in a tropical country is an enigma in itself.
+One option is a hike to Margherita peak.
+It is the third-highest peak in Africa and takes you through green forests with flowers, butterflies, and birds.
+It gives the mountain a ‘La La land’ feel.
 It’s best to climb this mountain during the dry season between June – August.

 - Go gorilla trekking

-This is a must do activity while on a tour to Uganda because it offers an experience of a lifetime.
-These endangered “second cousins of man” are a wonder to see and interact with in their natural habitat.
+This is a must-do activity while on a tour to Uganda because it offers an experience of a lifetime.
+These endangered “second cousins of man” are a wonder to see and interact with within their natural habitat.
 You can either track the gorillas in Bwindi impenetrable forest or Mgahinga national park.

 - Track the chimps